If you’re applying for a role within your current company, you already have an advantage over external candidates.

 That’s much more like it!

-This example mentions how the candidate specifically helped their company improve online engagement and lead generation, and how they can add value in the new position.
+This example mentions how the candidate specifically helped their company improve online engagement and lead generation.
+It directly demonstrates the value they’ve already delivered to the company, which shows their potential for the future, too.

 3. Include relevant skills for an internal promotion